Purdom/Purdom.github.io/_posts/2015-11-11-standards.md

 capture for each journal entry, could help ritualize the act of writing.
 Can one 'sneak up' on their own ideas?
 It is worth an attempt.

-For each journal entry, I want to note:
+For each journal entry, I will note:

 * Author
 * Title